robertrumney/binocular-tagging/README.md

 The `Binoculars` script was written by Robert Rumney and is released under the MIT License.

 The `PointOfInterestMarker` script was adapted from a script provided by Unity Technologies and is also released under the MIT License.

+## Example
+For a demonstration of the binoculars effect in action, visit [this YouTube video](https://www.youtube.com/watch?v=ipj4iGDMAmM).